Resource acquisition is initialization: Benefits

 The advantages of RAII as a resource management technique are that it provides encapsulation, exception safety (for stack resources), and locality (it allows acquisition and release logic to be written next to each other).

 Encapsulation is provided because resource management logic is defined once in the class, not at each call site.
 Exception safety is provided for stack resources (resources that are released in the same scope as they are acquired) by tying the resource to the lifetime of a stack variable (a local variable declared in a given scope): if an exception is thrown, and proper exception handling is in place, the only code that will be executed when exiting the current scope are the destructors of objects declared in that scope.
 Finally, locality of definition is provided by writing the constructor and destructor definitions next to each other in the class definition.

 Resource management therefore needs to be tied to the lifespan of suitable objects in order to gain automatic allocation and reclamation.
 Resources are acquired during initialization, when there is no chance of them being used before they are available, and released with the destruction of the same objects, which is guaranteed to take place even in case of errors.

 Comparing RAII with the finally construct used in Java, Stroustrup wrote that “In realistic systems, there are far more resource acquisitions than kinds of resources, so the 'resource acquisition is initialization' technique leads to less code than use of a 'finally' construct.”

+As a class invariant, RAII provides guarantees that an object instance that is supposed to have acquired a resource has in fact done so.
+This eliminates the need for additional "setup" methods to get a newly-created object into a usable state (all such work is performed in the constructor; similarly, "shutdown" tasks to release resources occur in the object's destructor), and the need to test instances to verify that they have been properly set up before every use.